telerik/ajax-docs/api/server/Telerik.Web.UI/RadAjaxManager.md

             property RestoreOriginalRenderDelegate.
 By default it is true, if you work in DNN or medium trust, you should set that to false.

+###  ShowLoadingPanelForPostBackControls `String[]`

+Determines whether the loading panel will be shown during a regular postback.
+This will work only if the loading panel is attached to the ajax control.
+Default value is false (disabled).

 ###  UpdateInitiatorPanelsOnly `Boolean`

 Gets or sets if only the ajax initiator UpdatedControls UpdatePanel parents will be updated.